Steven-Dawson18/cockapoo-cafe/README.md

 ### Testing on Devices

 * I have tested the deployed Heroku app on different devices such as Macbook Pro, Samsung Galaxy Tab and iphone.
-I have found no issues with the site working on them.
+Any issues found have been fixed and reported in the bugs section.
+I no longer see issues with the site working on them.

+### Testing on different browsers
+* I have tested the site on google chrome and all works well.
+* I have tested the site on Safari and all works well.

+### Exploratory Testing
+* A session was held with a sample of testers who were asked to test the site.
+Testers were asked to test on mobile devices as well as their home computers and report any issues or recomendations.

+* Tester 1 - Thought the site was easy to use and navigate around.
+They felt it was easy to sign up and make a reservation and leave a review.
+Editing the reservation was also easy to do and worked.
+They felt that after leaving a review they couldn't view the review until it had been approved could possibly be improved.
+The menu was easy to understand and navigate between.

+* Tester 2 - Thought the site was easy to understand and navigate.
+It was easy to sign up and they liked that they were informed that they had successfully signed up.
+Making, editing and deleting reservations was straightforward but found that the edit and delete buttons overlapped on the mobile device (This is highlighted in the bugs section and has been resolved).Leaving a review was easy but they couldn't edit or delete until after it had been approved.
+The menu was easily understood and moved between.
+They suggested maybe an extra feature to select and order the items.
+The contact page was nicely set out and filling out the contact form was straightforward.
+They liked the map feature at the bottom of the page.
+They liked that they were informed of all the actions.

 ## Deployment on Heroku